 In 1988 I became an official periodontist having graduated from the residency program here in San Antonio while still on active duty.
-My first assignment as a periodontist was Sheppard AFB, Wichita Falls, Texas practicing and teaching in an Advanced Education in General Dentistry
+My first assignment as a periodontist was at Sheppard AFB, Wichita Falls, Texas practicing and teaching in an Advanced Education in General Dentistry

-having been unable to obtain the needed capital continue to grow.
+having been unable to obtain the needed capital to continue to grow.
 But all was not lost.
 From this experience I now practice completely differently using advanced technologies I helped to develop in Voxelogix.
-This includes the placement of dental implants using 3D printed surgical guides designed from a patient’s unique CT scan data.
+This includes the placement of dental implants using 3D-printed

-Around 2011 I was starting back for the second time into private practice.
-Interestingly, a lot had changed since 1996, Many of the conventional methods of associating with other dentists no longer seemed to work as well thanks to the massive technology changes that fueled the growth and relevance of social media.
+Around 2011 I was starting back for the second time in private practice.
+Interestingly, a lot had changed since 1996.
+Many of the conventional methods of associating with other dentists no longer seemed to work as well thanks to the massive technology changes that fueled the growth and relevance of social media.
 What has not kept up with change as well has been dental insurance.
-Out of all of these personal and social changes over the last decade I have reimagined my own practice of periodontics and written a how-to-floss book, The Joy of Flossing
+Out of all of these personal and social changes over the last decade, I have reimagined my own practice of periodontics and written a how-to-floss book, The Joy of Flossing

 To sum up.
 I am an inquisitive guy who is fascinated by the specialty I practice.
-I also love dentistry, medicine, science, and the humanities, and talk and write about all of it.
-The reason I do is because I believe patients need more than technical procedures.
+I also love dentistry, medicine, science, and the humanities, and talk and write about all of them.
+The reason I do this is because I believe patients need more than technical procedures.
 They can benefit from good information and encouragement from people they choose to get to know more than just superficially.

 Thanks for reading this and wanting to know a little about me.
 If I can help you in any way, please let me know.